Summer Fashion Lab

 A Pre-College Fashion Summer Program

-Open to high school students ages 14-18, recent high school graduates, and international students.
+Open to high school students ages 14-17, including recent high school graduates, and international students.
 Non-credit courses are one week long, with three hour-long morning and afternoon sessions.

-Open to high school students entering the 11th or 12th grade in the fall of 2019 or non-LIM College students (domestic only) between the ages of 17 and 23.
+Open to high school students entering the 11th or 12th grade in the fall of 2020.
 Our weeklong credit courses allow students to earn an elective college credit over the course of one week.
 Students will complete college-level academic assignments in and out of the classroom.
 Students will receive one credit for each course successfully completed.
 Students may select one credit course per session.

 *Students can earn up to three elective college credits during the program